 Do I need a lawyer to get a peace bond?

-You are not required by law to have a lawyer represent you at a peace bond hearing.
-However, it is a good idea to talk over the situation with a lawyer before you decide what to do.
+You are not required to have a lawyer represent you at a peace bond hearing.
+However, it is a good idea to discuss the situation with a lawyer before deciding what to do.
 The lawyer can advise you of your rights and explain the court process.
-Together you can decide if you should hire the lawyer to go to court with you.
+Together, you can decide if you should hire the lawyer to go to court with you.

 Also, you may not feel comfortable speaking in court and questioning witnesses.
 A lawyer is trained to do this.

-Usually Legal Aid will not provide lawyers for peace bond applications.
-However, if you qualify for Legal Aid and have other issues they are dealing with, you may be able to get some advice from them.
+Usually, legal aid does not provide lawyers for peace bond applications.
+However, if you qualify for Legal Aid and have other issues they are dealing with, you can get some advice from them.
 In some areas, there are programs that may help you apply for a peace bond.
 Court staff will usually know if these exist in your community.

 How do I apply for a peace bond?